aliasgar1978/nettoolkit/docs/docs/u_doc/jpw_crack.rst

 **Steps Involved:**

 	* Import the ``juniper_decrypt()`` function from ``nettoolkit``.
-	* Pass plain-text-password as string argument for the function
+	* Pass encrypted string as argument for the function

 	.. code-block:: python
 		:emphasize-lines: 2